K-12 and Beyond

 college credit hours have been awarded since 2012 to high schoolers enrolled in OnRamps courses taught by Texas Science faculty

 Our STEM education transformation initiatives reach hundreds of thousands of students in grades pre-K through 12, as well as after secondary school, in Texas and across the country.
-Our research-informed STEM curriculum, teaching and professional development spans a number of initiatives.
-Plus, we offer dozens of different camp and summer academy programs throughout the college and at UT.
+Our research-informed STEM curriculum, teaching and professional development spans initiatives.
+Women in STEM, a part of the college, hosts the largest STEM outreach event on campus for school children, and CNS has dozens of different camp and summer academy programs, serving thousands of youth throughout Texas.

 Charles A. Dana Center

 The Dana Center, within the College of Natural Sciences, aims to ensure each student is afforded access and opportunities in STEM, opening doors for students in later life.
 Currently, a collaboration between the center, UT and the Texas Higher Education Coordinating Board works to improve mathematical college readiness for more than 1.5 million public high school students in Texas via a new open-source mathematics curriculum.
-Texas is also one of 23 states using the Dana Center’s Launch Years Initiative to help students bridge high-school-to-college transitions.
+There are 27 states and Washington D.C. using the Dana Center’s Launch Years Initiative to help students bridge high-school-to-college transitions.

 Fifty universities, located in nearly half of all states in the country, now have UTeach programs that use the model developed here in the College of Natural Sciences for effectively training educators in science and mathematics.
-UTeach programs are training STEM teachers to succeed in dynamic K–12 school environments.
-By the end of this decade, it is estimated that more than 1 million students every year in elementary and secondary science and math classes will be learning from a teacher who has completed a UTeach program.
+For over 20 years the UTeach Institute and its programs have effectively trained STEM teachers to succeed in dynamic K–12 school environments.
+In 2026, the Center came on line to deepen work led here to address persistent shortages of STEM teachers and needs to improve STEM education.
+By the end of this decade, at least 1 million students annually in elementary and secondary science and math classes will be learning from a teacher shaped by these programs and initiatives.

 OnRamps